AlexisFaugeroux/pulse/README.md

 - Envelope component is functionnal
 - Filter component is functionnal.
 - LFO component is functionnal
+- Delay FX is functionnal
-- Next feature: delay effect
+- Next feature: reverb effect

 ## Try it yourself !